salvamiguel/crossplane-argocd-workshop/README.md

 # Crossplane + ArgoCD Workshop
-This repostory is meant to be a Workshop on how to create a full GitOps workflow with Crossplane and ArgoCD for begginners.
+This repository is meant to be a Workshop on how to create a full GitOps workflow with Crossplane and ArgoCD for begginners.
 No experience with Docker or Kubernetes (k8s) is needed.

 ## Table of Contents
 - [Crossplane + ArgoCD Workshop](#crossplane--argocd-workshop)